indydevs/flutter/README.md

 around time from running tests by only running tests affected by the changes in a pull request.

+### Github Actions
-The following example uses github actions to:
+The following example workflow with github actions does the following:
 - Always run all tests on the `main` branch
 - Only run tests affected by the "current" commit for CI workflows triggered by a `push` event on other branches
-- If the CI workflow is triggered due to a `pull_request` event, run all tests affected by all commits in the branch (by comparing against the branch point of the pull request branch)
+- If the CI workflow is triggered due to a `pull_request` event, run all tests affected by all commits in the branch (by comparing against the branch point of the pull request)

 ```yaml
     # Get the commit where this branch diverges from origin/main